12. Data frames#

 favourite objects back.

-What attributes a data frame must be equipped with?
+What attributes a data frame is equipped with?

 If